olavidz01-dev/employee_success_analysis_with_SQL/README.md

   <img src="assets/img/Q2.png" width="1000" />
 </p>

-### 3) Top 3 employees at risk of leaving based on their performance
+### 3) Top 3 employees at risk of leaving base on their performance

 **Analysis & Insight:**
 - Grace Wilson has the lowest average performance score at 3.43, followed by Jane Wilson (3.58) and Eve Davis (3.65), all below the team average.